-(iv) Except where authorised by subclause (v) of this clause, each shift shall consist of no more than ten hours on a day shift or 11 hours on a night shift with not less than eight hours break between each shift; provided that a Nurse Caregiver shall not work more than seven consecutive shifts unless the Nurse Caregiver so requests and the Director of Nursing agrees.
+A Nurse Caregiver shall not work more than seven consecutive shifts unless the Nurse Caregiver so requests and the Director of Clinical Services.
 A Nurse Caregiver shall not work more than two quick shifts in any period of seven days.
 A quick shift is an evening shift followed by a morning shift.

-(v) Except for breaks for meals, the hours of duty each day shall be continuous.
+- (v) Except for breaks for meals, the hours of duty each day shall be continuous.
 Provided that in the case of permanent part-time Nurse Caregivers an exemption from this provision and from subclause (iv) of this clause with regard to the span of hours only may apply to enable an additional break of no more than four hours.
 In any event, the span of hours shall not exceed 12 hours.
-Prior to this occurring the Employer will consult with the Nurse Caregiver(s) impacted and if requested by the Nurse Caregiver(s), any nominated representative which may be a representative from the NSWNMA / ANMF - NSW Branch.

-- (a) Each Nurse Caregiver shall be free from duty for not less than two full days in each week or four full days in each fortnight or eight full days in each 28 day cycle and no duties shall be performed by the Nurse Caregiver on any of such free days except overtime.
+Prior to this occurring the Employer will consult with the Nurse Caregiver(s) impacted and if requested by the Nurse Caregiver(s), any nominated representative which may be a representative from the NSWNMA / ANMF NSW Branch. - (vi) - (a) Each Nurse Caregiver shall be free from duty for not less than two full days in each week or four full days in each fortnight or eight full days in each 28 day cycle and no duties shall be performed by the Nurse Caregiver on any of such free days except overtime.
 Where practicable, days off shall be consecutive and shall not be preceded by an evening shift or a night shift unless additional eight hours are granted as sleeping time.
-An evening shift shall be one which commences at or after 1.00 pm and before 4.00 pm. - (b) A Nurse Caregiver, at their request, may be given free from duty time in one or more periods but no period shall be less than one full day. - (c) For the purpose of this subclause "full day" means from midnight to midnight or midday to midday. - (vii) An Employer shall not alter the period over which the ordinary hours of work of Nurse Caregivers are balanced except upon giving one month's notice of their intention to do so to affected Nurse Caregivers and if requested by the Nurse Caregiver a nominated representative which may be a NSWNMA / ANMF NSW Branch representative.
+An evening shift shall be one which commences at or after 1.00 pm and before 4.00 pm. - (b) A Nurse Caregiver, at their request, may be given free from duty time in one or more periods but no period shall be less than one full day. - (c) For the purpose of this subclause "full day" means from midnight to midnight or midday to midday. - (vii) An Employer shall not alter the period over which the ordinary hours of work of Nurse Caregivers are balanced except upon giving one month's notice of their intention to do so to affected Nurse Caregivers and if requested by the Nurse Caregiver a nominated representative which may be a NSWNMA / ANMF - NSW Branch representative.